-- Errors made by the school in developing the schedule - The school's need to balance class sizes - Medical reason with documentation - Change in program placement for students with learning problems, such as adjustments in or assignments to special services or resource classes - Request to take courses to qualify for a Core 40 with Academic Honors or a Core 40 with Technical Honors Diploma - Failure of a course required for graduation - Failure of a prerequisite, i.e., anything that would prevent a student from going on to a requisite course as published in this book - Failure of a course required for entrance into postsecondary education - Request to add a course required for college (with documentation from the college) - Adding a seventh course to replace a study hall - A student has failed with a teacher previously in a course, and he/she is assigned to the same teacher for exactly the same course - A student requests to attend the full year rather than be
+- Errors made by the school in developing the schedule - The school's need to balance class sizes - Medical reason with documentation - Change in program placement for students with learning problems, such as adjustments in or assignments to special services or resource classes - Request to take courses to qualify for a Core 40 with Academic Honors or a Core 40 with Technical Honors Diploma - Failure of a course required for graduation - Failure of a prerequisite, i.e., anything that would prevent a student from going on to a requisite course as published in this book - Failure of a course required for entrance into postsecondary education - Request to add a course required for college (with documentation from the college) - Adding a seventh course to replace a study hall - A student has failed with a teacher previously in a course, and he/she is assigned to the same teacher for exactly the same course - A student requests to attend the full year rather than be determine whether or not a schedule change is needed.
+A final decision will be made by a building administrator after careful consideration.

-- a mid-year graduate - Move-in students who may need a second or third study hall because we are unable to match courses (This applies only after the tenth day of each semester) - Adding a class to continue the sequence of a year-long course - Adding a required course in lieu of an elective class.
+- a mid-year graduate - Move-in students who may need a second or third study hall because we are unable to match courses (This applies only after the tenth day of each semester) - Adding a class to continue the sequence of a year-long - Adding a required course in lieu of an elective class.
+Unusual circumstances may be reviewed by school personnel to